NXT Vengeance Day (2023): Preliminary matches

 The event began with Wes Lee defending the NXT North American Championship against Dijak.
 In the closing moments, Dijak attempted a moonsault, but Tony D'Angelo and Channing "Stacks" Lorenzo appeared, and took the bullet for Lee.
 Lee took advantage to perform the Cardiac Kick on Dijak to retain the title.

-In the second match, Kayden Carter and Katana Chance defended the NXT Women's Tag Team Championship against Fallon Henley and Kiana James (accompanied by Josh Briggs and Brooks Jensen.
+In the next match, Kayden Carter and Katana Chance defended the NXT Women's Tag Team Championship against Fallon Henley and Kiana James (accompanied by Josh Briggs and Brooks Jensen).
 In the closing stages, as Katana and Kayden were preparing for their Neckbreaker/450° splash combination, Henley countered it into a version of the schoolgirl pin, with James holding Carter's legs outside the ring to keep her pinned and become the new NXT Women's Tag Team Champions.
 This win made Henley and James the first team to win the NXT Women's Tag Team Championship on the main card of an NXT premium live event.

 Next, Apollo Crews took on Carmelo Hayes (accompanied by Trick Williams) in a two out of three falls match.
 Carmelo secured the first fall after a crossface chickenwing, forcing Apollo to submit.
 The second fall came after the returning Dabba-Kato distracted Apollo, allowing Hayes to perform the Nothing But Net to score a sweeping 2-0 win.
-After the match, Kato acted like he was helping Apollo to his feet, but instead dragged him into a headbutt and perform the Sky High onto a steel chair.
+After the match, Kato acted like he was helping Apollo to his feet, but instead dragged him into a headbutt and performed the Sky High onto a steel chair.

 In the fourth match, The New Day (Kofi Kingston and Xavier Woods) defended the NXT Tag Team Championship against Pretty Deadly (Kit Wilson and Elton Prince), Gallus (Mark Coffey and Wolfgang), and Chase University (Andre Chase and Duke Hudson) (accompanied by Thea Hail) in a fatal four-way tag team match.
 In the closing moments, with all four teams taken out, Coffey and Wolfgang performed a forearm assisted Emerald Flowsion combination to pin Woods down and become the new NXT Tag Team Champions.

 In the penultimate match, Roxanne Perez defended the NXT Women's Championship against Toxic Attraction's Gigi Dolin and Jacy Jayne in a triple threat match.
 In the end, Dolin was thrown through a table and Jayne suffered a top-rope Pop Rocks to secure the win for Perez.